 When you send money, the Recipient is not required to accept the payment.
 If the Recipient does not claim the money within 14 calendar days, Zelle automatically cancels the request and returns the money to your Payment Account.

-With Digital Services, you can make and manage one-time or pre-authorized automatic recurring payments to eligible accounts you hold with us, to another person, or to a business located in the United States.
+With Digital Services, you can make and manage one-time payments or pre-authorized automatic recurring payments to eligible accounts you hold with us, to another person, or to a business located in the United States.

 Types of payments